-Environmental Potential effects topic Landscape Potential adverse effects on the integrity of designated sites and landscape character due to land take for new or improved transport infrastructure.
-Potential beneficial effects on landscape and amenity arising from reductions in the presence of heavy traffic flows.
+Environmental Potential effects topic i didiniar differen Landscape Potential adverse effects on the integrity of designated sites and landscape character due to land take for new or improved transport infrastructure.
+Potential beneficial effects on landscape and amenity arising reductions in the presence of heavy traffic flows.
 Potential adverse effects arising from increases in traffic flows.
 Potential beneficial effects on townscape and amenity arising from reductions in traffic flows Potential beneficial effects through landscape enhancement interventions along new and existing transport corridors (these measures can be combined with ecological enhancement measures).
-Population Potential effects on the access to employment/economic, social and educational opportunities from transport projects and policy recommendations.
+Population Potential effects on the access to employment/economic, sociand educational opportunities from transport projects and polirecommendations.
 Potential effects on people with physical mobility limitations from transport projects and policy recommendations.
 Potential community severance.
-Human health Effects arising from changes in physical fitness and the extent to which people are encouraged to walk and cycle on a regular basis.
-Effects arising from changes in transport-related accidents.
+Human health Effects arising from changes in physical fitness and the exten which people are encouraged to walk and cycle on a regular base Effects arising from changes in transport-related accidents.
 Effects arising from changes in accessibility to employment/economic, social and educational opportunities which are key determinants of health.
 Potential effects on the quality of life arising from the GDA Cycle Network Plan.
 Water Effects on surface water, groundwater, coastal and transitional systems from transport interventions.
 Potential compatibilities and conflicts with the policies and programmes in relevant River Basin Management Plans (RBMPs) under the Water Framework Directive (WFD) from transport projects and policy recommendations.
 Changes in the risk of flooding

-Environmental topic Potential effects Air quality Potential beneficial effects on air quality arising from reductions in motorised traffic flows.
+Potential effects Potential beneficial effects on air quality arising from reductions in motorised traffic flows.
 Potential adverse effects may arise in areas where there are any traffic flows increases.
 Potential effects on vegetation from transport emissions arising from increases and reductions in traffic flows.
-Climatic factors & climate change Potential reductions in CO 2 from reductions in motorised traffic flows change Potential adverse effects may arise in areas where there are any traffic increases.
-Soil & geology Potential negative effects due to developments on important and vulnerable soil resources Potential adverse effects on the integrity of designated geological and geomorphological sites due to land take for new or improved transport infrastructure.
+Potential reductions in CO 2 from reductions in motorised traffic flows Potential adverse effects may arise in areas where there are any traffic increases.
+Potential negative effects due to developments on important and vulnerable soil resources Potential adverse effects on the integrity of designated geological and geomorphological sites due to land take for new or improved transport infrastructure.
 Potential for increases in coastal erosion due to measures in the GDA Cycle Network Plan.
 Potential positive impact on coastal protection.
-Material assets Potential positive and negative effects on public assets Potential positive effects regarding greater reuse of brownfield sites for development Potential reductions in fuel consumption from reductions in motorised traffic flows contributing to an improved fuel security position.
-Cultural heritage (incl. architectural and Potential adverse effects on designated and important sites from land take for new or improved transport infrastructure. archaeological heritage) Potential beneficial effects on setting of cultural heritage features (townscapes, Conservation Areas, heritage buildings etc.) arising from reductions in the presence of heavy traffic flows.
+Potential positive and negative effects on public assets Potential positive effects regarding greater reuse of brownfield sites for development Potential reductions in fuel consumption from reductions in motorised traffic flows contributing to an improved fuel security position.
+Potential adverse effects on designated and important sites from land take for new or improved transport infrastructure.
+Potential beneficial effects on setting of cultural heritage features (townscapes, Conservation Areas, heritage buildings etc.) arising from reductions in the presence of heavy traffic flows.
 Potential adverse effects may arise should traffic flows increase.